joaorfp/joaorfp/README.md

 Software Engineer
 -----------------

 I have been in touch with coding since I was 11 years old, when I had HTML classes.
-Nowadays I am a Full-Stack Software Engineer, looking for a job.
+Nowadays I am a Full-Stack Software Engineer.

 * 🌍  I'm based in Alfenas, MG
 * ✉️  You can contact me at [joaorfp.dev@gmail.com](mailto:joaorfp.dev@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Python and PHP
 -----------------
 ### Skills
 <div align="center">